qais-yousef/myci/README.md

 So make sure to run `adb kill-server` in the host machine to allow the docker image access to the device via adb.

+This is only relevant if you're running your test on jenkins master.
+If you're running on a node, then no docker image is running there, so there won't be a problem.

 # Shell into docker image